 Income Eligibility: $60,000 individual or $100,000 household annual income

 *This offer is not available for residents of Quebec.
 For Quebec residents, please click here.

 The TD® Aeroplan® Visa Infinite* Credit Card has a welcome bonus that makes this card very attractive.
-You’ll get 15,000 Aeroplan Miles after your first purchase and another 10,000 Aeroplan miles when you charge $2,000 to your card within 90 days of opening your account.
-That’s a total of 25,000 Aeroplan Miles you can earn pretty easily.
-This card does come with an annual fee of $120, waived for the first year as part of the current promotion.
+You’ll get 15,000 Aeroplan Miles after your first purchase and then earn 2X Aeroplan Miles on eligible purchases in the first three months up to a total of 20,000 Miles.
+If you add another authorized user to your account by December 1, 2019, you'll get an additional 5,000 Aeroplan Miles.
+That’s a total of up to 40,000 Aeroplan Miles you can earn pretty easily — the equivalent of 2 premium economy short-haul roundtrip flight rewards.
+This card does come with an annual fee of $120, but it's waived for the first year as part of the current promotion.
 With this card, you’ll get 1.5 miles for every $1 spent on eligible grocery, gas, drugstore and AirCanada.com purchases.
-All other purchases earn you 1 mile for every dollar spent, and you can earn double the miles on purchases at participating partner brands and online retailers via the Aeroplan eStore.
-If you want to take advantage of the welcome bonus and annual fee rebate, you must apply online by September 3, 2019.
+All other purchases earn you 1 mile for every $1 spent, and you can earn double the miles on purchases at participating partner brands and online retailers via the Aeroplan eStore.
+If you want to take advantage of the welcome bonus and annual fee rebate, you must apply online by December 1, 2019.
 It's a time-limited offer.

 Other card details: Purchase APR: 19.99% | Cash Advance APR: 22.99%

 BMO® AIR MILES®† World Elite®* Mastercard®